jfpoilpret/fast-arduino-lib/README.md

 Latest News
 ===========

-FastArduino v1.8 has been released on 10th October 2021.
+FastArduino v1.9 has been released on 25th September 2022.
-The implemented enhancements are listed [here](https://github.com/jfpoilpret/fast-arduino-lib/milestone/10?closed=1).
+The implemented enhancements are listed [here](https://github.com/jfpoilpret/fast-arduino-lib/milestone/11?closed=1).
-Please note that this version breaks compatibility on I2C API, as described in further detail in the [release notes](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.8).
+Please note that this version breaks compatibility on the following API:
+- usage of `new` and ` delete` is now prohibited in programs using FastArduino
+- Lifecycle (API is removed as it was deemed useless and cumbersome)
+- UART (no more `virtual` on `ostreambuf` requires additional macro `REGISTER_XXX` call)
+- Future (no more `virtual` requires additional macros `REGISTER_XXX` calls)
+- I2C (no major API changes, but Future dependency impacts)
+- TonePlayer (small API change) as described in further detail in the [release notes](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.9).

 FastArduino
 ===========